What do you learn in culinary school?

 In order to graduate with an A.A.S. degree in Culinary Arts from TC3, you must complete 62 credits.
-In addition to culinary school requirements, you’ll need to take academic courses, such as English, mathematics, foreign language, and more.
-In some cases, you can substitute courses with a liberal arts elective of your choice, allowing for flexibility and alignment with your interests.
+In addition to culinary school requirements, you’ll need to take academic courses, such as English, mathematics, and more.

 How long is culinary school or cooking school?